 This class will survey contemporary materials available and determine the areas of concentration most beneficial to the group.
 Considerations will include small and large ensembles, solo work, and the preparation and utilization of instrumental/vocal backgrounds for performances.
 Possibilities exist for radio/TV productions and also for public performances.
 (4 laboratory hours per week).
-[CB5009035830]
+ICB50090358301 on flute, oboe, clarinet, bassoon, saxophone, and piccolo.
+(1 lecture and 2 laboratory hours per week).
+[CB5009035130]